rgardner/rgardner.github.io/_posts/2014-01-07-if-i-had-glass.md

 Glass differs from the smartphones in that it makes the camera and microphone even more convenient, in a way unparalleled in other wearables.
-Information has yet to be made more convenient, due to the limitations of the screen size and the voice recognition (though Google improves the latter with more audio data its users).
+Information has yet to be made more convenient, due to the limitations of the screen size and the voice recognition (though Google improves the latter using the audio data it collects).

 If I had Glass, I would accept the responsibility that it bestows.